Last Updated on August 7, 2022 by Max

 Drink this water extract for 3-4 weeks, and after taking a break for a week, you can repeat it.
 I’d recommend drinking this heart-healing extract to everybody, even if no health condition is bothering you, just for prophylactic.

 You may ask, what does the Mediterranean diet have to do with it?

-I believe it is the Mediterranean diet that helping and supporting the progress made in cleansing the vessels of the brain and improving its blood supply.
+I believe the Mediterranean diet helps and supports the progress made in cleansing the vessels of the brain and improving its blood supply.
 Having been on this diet for the past seven months, I have never had to resort to the help of headache pills.

 Is it possible to engage in heavy physical labor or do strength workouts while on the Mediterranean diet?

 About six months ago, I would not have known how to answer this question.
 But now I can boldly say: “Yes, it is.”
 I am not a big fan of gyms, but I have always tried to keep fit, particularly in the warm seasons, when you can enjoy walking, running, or doing workouts in the fresh air.
 With my headaches, which lasted at least 4-5 months, or maybe as a “natural” aging process, I am 59 already, I developed a noticeable amount of laziness and began to feel heaviness in my body and stiffness in movements.
 But the turn to the Mediterranean diet changed all the plans of the body/brain for degradation.